4dcu-be/4dcu.be/_posts/2021/2021-08-21-COVID_and_KeyForge.md

 ## The interest in KeyForge didn't diminish

 Do you notice the little nicks in the graph above?
 Those bumps coincide with new sets being released.
-With every set being preceded with addition advertisement to create a bit of hype, and simply new cards coming out, this gets people to pick up new decks.
-The model includes the interest there is to pick up new decks upon release, and we can compare this between sets.
+With every set being preceded with additional advertisement to create a bit of hype, and simply new cards coming out gets people excited to pick up new decks.
+The model includes the interest there is to buy new decks upon release, and we can compare this between sets.
 (Technical details can be found in the [previous post]({% post_url 2021/2021-07-04-Bayesian-sales-analysis %}), with the latest model available on [GitHub] )